 - Live chat support available.

 NordVPN may not have the single biggest server network in the industry, but it’s not far off.
-Currently numbering over 5,400 servers in 60 countries worldwide, you’ll be spoiled for choice when it comes to tailoring your VPN connection to your needs.
+Currently numbering over 5,800 servers in 59 countries, you’ll be spoiled for choice when it comes to tailoring your VPN connection to your needs.
 Sheer numbers not enough?
 Dig down into the advanced settings to access special servers preconfigured for various uses, like obfuscation, multi-hop VPN, anti-DDoS, and even onion over VPN when anonymity is of the utmost importance.

 NordVPN locks hackers, ISPs, and snooping governments out of your data stream with 256-bit AES encryption, and covers your tracks online with one of the most comprehensive no-logging policies you’ll find anywhere.
 You’ll never have to worry about artificial caps on your precious Iraqi bandwidth or speed, either, as NordVPN explicitly guarantees against the practice of throttling.